amnasyuhada/invoice-web-app/README.md

 * Designing and maintaining relationships between Users, Clients, Invoices, Invoice Items, Payments, and Recurring Invoices.
 * Ensuring data integrity (e.g. a payment must belong to a valid invoice and client).
 * Handling cascading actions like deleting a client and ensuring related invoices/payments are handled correctly.
+* Creating fakers for all data.

 ### **4. Invoice Logic and Automation**

 * Automatically calculating totals and taxes from invoice items.
 * Updating invoice status (e.g. from “Sent” to “Paid” or “Overdue”) based on payment status.
 * Handling partial payments and adjusting balances dynamically.
+* Adding items for the invoice type for user to kick in the items data for easy checking.

 ### **5. Recurring Invoices Functionality**

 * Setting up a system to schedule and auto-generate invoices at regular intervals.
 * Ensuring proper linking between recurring templates and the actual generated invoices.
+* Updating invoice status (e.g. from “Sent” to “Paid” or “Overdue”) based on payment status.
 * Handling different recurrence intervals (weekly, monthly, etc.).
+* Adding items for the invoice type for user to kick in the items data for easy checking.

 ### **6. Currency and Branding Customization**